DominikGorecki/vulcanlab/documentation/rag-process-details.md

 ---

 ## 3. Consolidation
 Consolidation is a structural optimization step.
-It transforms the list of individual retrieved chunks into a cleaner, more readable set of "Context Groups" by analyzing the document hierarchy.
+It transforms the list of retrieved chunks into a cleaner set of "Context Groups" by analyzing the document hierarchy.

 ### Process Flow:
-1.  **Hierarchical Analysis**:
+1.  **Hierarchical Grouping**:
-    *   The system groups retrieved chunks by their parent document (`work_id`) and their parent heading (`parent_id`).
+    *   The system groups retrieved chunks by their parent document (`work_id`) and their highest common ancestor chunk (`parent_id`).
-2.  **Merging Logic**:
+2.  **Merging & Enrichment Logic**:
-    *   **Adjacency Merging**: If two retrieved chunks are very close in the original document (separated by only a few lines), the system reads the **local markdown file** to bridge the gap and merges them into a single block.
-    *   **Parent-Level Replacement**: If a significant percentage of a section's content (the "Coverage Threshold") has been retrieved as separate pieces, the system replaces all those fragments with the **entire section** read directly from the local file.
+    *   **Parent Chunk Extraction**: For each group, the system fetches the full content of the parent chunk(s) from the database.
+    *   **Coverage Calculation**: It calculates how much of the parent's content is represented by the retrieved fragments: `(Sum of Fragment Chars) / (Total Parent Chars)`.
+    *   **Parent-Level Replacement**: If coverage exceeds the `coverage_threshold` (default: 0.5), the fragments are replaced by the **entire parent content**.
+    *   **Range Reconstruction**: If replacement is not triggered, fragments are merged based on their relative positions in the parent text.
 3.  **Hierarchy Preservation**:
-    *   Every consolidated group retains its "Heading Chain" (breadcrumbs).
-This ensures that even if a paragraph is retrieved from the middle of a book, the LLM knows exactly which chapter and sub-section it belongs to.
+    *   Every group retains its "Heading Chain" (breadcrumb path).
+This ensures the LLM knows the chapter and sub-section context for every piece of information.

 ---